stephen-fox/boxboi/README.md

 The `boxboi` executable is the entry point for the challenge.
 It should be executed as a different user account from the player's (e.g., `root`).

-Players can connect to boxboi via TCP using a programs such as netcat:
+Players can connect to boxboi via TCP using programs such as netcat:

 ```sh
 nc 127.0.0.1 3249